 House of Spoils: A Fictional Story of One Artist Haunted by Another

-‘House of Spoils’ is a fictional film written by Bridget Savage Cole and Danielle Krudy.
-The movie originated from the two having an artsy and abstract idea about a female artist being haunted by the ghost of another.
-They were then struck by the idea of the artist being a chef, and all their subsequent plot points and themes came to them in a cascade.
+‘House of Spoils’ is a fictional film that originated from the writers, Bridget Savage Cole and Danielle Krudy, having an artsy and abstract idea about a female artist being haunted by the ghost of another.
+They were then struck by the concept of the artist being a chef, and all their subsequent plot points and themes came to them in a cascade.
 The long-abandoned house, haunted by the tragic fate of its previous owner, is a staple of the genre, and for good reason.
 It evokes ubiquitous spooky tales about such desolate and cursed abodes with a dark past.
 In a scene, the chef references ‘Tales from the Crypt,’ an eccentric ‘90s anthology horror series whose innovative and genre-bending nature likely served as an influence for the film.

 By merging culinary art with horror, the film touches on themes of creative pressure, ambition, and legacy.
 The combination of culinary precision and supernatural horror makes ‘House of Spoils’ a unique addition to both genres.
 Additionally, Ariana DeBose’s efforts to portray the chef authentically contribute to grounding the film’s buildup.
 Having a Southern culinary background, DeBose took on the role seriously, embarking on a culinary journey of her own.
 For a week, she trained under Chef Ayesha Nurdjaja, who owns the NYC restaurant Shukette.
 Even when on set, the actress continued to hone her knife skills with the film’s food stylist, Zoe Hegedus.
 The result was a thoroughly convincing portrayal of the chef fighting for a chance at success in the culinary world.